product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

 -   Core Paytm verticals ranging from Paytm Bank, Recharges, Movies, CST, Gold, Fastag, Stocks, Lending, Paytm Health etc. now are in some form or fashion “Mini Apps”.
 -   It also has a full functioning partner app ecosystem hosting more than **2000+ apps** across different categories from food delivery to online shopping to games and healthcare.

-Let’s start going deeper into understanding what are Mini Apps and how we built this platform.
+Let’s now go deeper into understanding what are Mini Apps and how we built this platform.

 ## What are Mini Apps?